MichiruNakam/SuperRainbow/README.md

 Draw the string str moving from left to right.
 Each step of 1 pixel takes delay_time milliseconds.
 The whole message draws with the col color.

 void drawLine(unsigned int x0, unsigned int y0, unsigned int x1, unsigned int y1, uint32_t col)
 Draw a line from (x0, y0) to (x1, y1) with col color.
-This function override Rainbowduino's drawLine, allowing you to draw lines correcly even if (x1, y1) is near to origin than (x0, y0).
+This function override Rainbowduino's drawLine, allowing you to draw lines correcly even if (x1, y1) is more near to origin than (x0, y0).